Psychedelic folk

-Psychedelic folk (sometimes acid folk or freak folk) is a loosely defined form of psychedelia that originated in the 1960s.
+Psychedelic folk (sometimes acid folk or freak folk) is a loosely defined form of psychedelic music that originated in the 1960s.
 It retains the largely acoustic instrumentation of folk, but adds musical elements common to psychedelic music.

 Characteristics

 Psychedelic folk generally favors acoustic instrumentation although it often incorporates other instrumentation.
 Chanting, early music and various non-Western folk music influences are often found in psych folk.
 Much like its rock counterpart, psychedelic folk is often known for a peculiar, trance-like, and atmospheric sound, often drawing on musical improvisation and Asian influences.